-To protect against biometric fraud, such as holding someone else’s photo or video in front of a camera, anti-spoofing technology can provide secure and accurate liveness detection with 3D or 2D cameras.
+For protection against biometric fraud, such as holding someone else’s photo or video in front of a camera, anti-spoofing technology can provide secure and accurate liveness detection with 3D or 2D cameras.

-FaceMe® has achieved one of the highest NIST VISA test ratings, with 99.46% at 1E-6 accuracy (0.54% FNMR and 1 in 1,000,000 FMR).
-It has also demonstrated top-tier accuracy levels for VISA Border (99.48% at 1E-6) and for WILD (96.98% at 1E-5).
-By comparison, face ID on a smartphone offers about 96% at 1E-4 accuracy.
+FaceMe® has achieved one of the highest NIST VISA Border test ratings, with 99.48% at 1E-6 accuracy.
+The 1E-6 means the False Match Rate (FMR) is 1 in 1,000,000 (0.000001).
+It has also demonstrated top-tier accuracy levels for WILD (97.00% at 1E-5).
+By comparison, smartphones’ Face ID offers about 96% at 1E-4 accuracy.

-Businesses that implement facial recognition from the ground up will benefit from an edge-based approach with IoT devices carrying out the needed tasks.
+Businesses that implement facial recognition from the ground up will benefit from an edge-based approach with IoT devices carrying out the required tasks.
 Financial institutions make a compelling case for edge-based facial recognition systems, as many banks do not allow internet connections for security reasons.

-The low cost, flexibility and scalability of edge-based facial recognition, make it the best option for most end-users.
+The low cost, flexibility, and scalability of edge-based facial recognition make it the best option for most end users.

-CyberLink’s FaceMe® SDK (Software Development Kit) perfectly exemplifies a good edge-based facial recognition solution.
-This highly competitive and flexible product is easy to integrate across a wide range of edge devices.
-FaceMe® leads the way by offering one of the market's most comprehensive chipsets and OS support.
-Its highly accurate AI engine is ranked one of the best in the NIST Face Recognition Vendor Test (FRVT).
-Through constant innovation, the technology meets the highest accuracy and security standards, for deployments across industries and use cases.
-FaceMe® can be deployed across a wide range of scenarios, including security, access control, public safety, smart banking, smart retail, smart city and home protection.
+CyberLink’s FaceMe SDK perfectly exemplifies top edge-based facial recognition solutions.
+This highly competitive and flexible face recognition SDK is easy to integrate across a wide range of edge devices.
+FaceMe leads the way by supporting a variety of chipsets and OSes, and its highly accurate AI engine is ranked one of the best in the NIST Face Recognition Vendor Test (FRVT).
+Through constant innovation, the technology meets the highest accuracy and security standards for deployments across a wide range of industries and use cases, including security, access control, public safety, smart banking, smart retail, smart city, and home protection.